Xenapte/ballance-map-name-translations/translation-chart.md

 **Note**: names of maps which already come with an English name, or have a creator-selected English name, are normally not translated again.

+Map names are taken from [BCRC Map Searching Page](https://bcrc.info/maps/), which in turn gets the name from [Ballance Map Download Site](http://ballancemaps.ys168.com/).

 Unnecessary version numbers in names should be simplified or dropped.

-Machine translations should come from [Google Translate](https://translate.google.com); they are listed here for auxiliary purposes, no matter how inaccurate and *ridiculous* they seem to be.
+Machine translations should come from [Google Translate](https://translate.google.com); they are listed here purely for auxiliary purposes, no matter how inaccurate and *ridiculous* they seem to be.
 As non-Chinese users may find it difficult to distinguish different Chinese characters, or their devices simply cannot display them, machine translators are their only option.

 | Original Name | English Name | *Machine Translation* | Other Names |
 | ---- | ---- | ---- | ---- |